 Why is my first order still on hold after 24 hours?

 Check three things: your Printify payment method is funded, eBay has released the buyer's payment to your seller balance, and you haven't disabled auto-approve in Printify settings.
-If all three are clean, contact Printify support — order routing failures are rare but they happen.
+If all three are clean, contact Printify support — order routing failures are rare but they do happen.

 Do I need an LLC or business registration to sell Printify products on eBay?